NON-PROFIT TECH RESOURCES & SUPPORT

 Windows Azure: ADVANCED SETUP, multiples domains for single non-profit.
 Up to $5000 of retail costs in online servers.
 This is by far the coolest program I have found to date, other then Google Grants which gives up to $60k/year in adwords advertising..
 This is a very advanced setup so I would not recommend this for most non-profits unless they have a very tech savvy support.

-Wix: I do not support wix but they do offer a free with advertising option to non-profits.
-Please do not use wix and use one Dreamhost or Windows Azure.
+Wix: I do not recommend wix but they do offer a free with advertising option to non-profits.
+Please use wordpress with Dreamhost or Windows Azure instead.

 Webhosting Note: Based upon the fact that there is both Dreamhost and Windows Azure, no non-profits should ever be paying a penny for web hosting, if you are, please write us so we can assist with a migration.